-No structure can be on a site or plot path or be so close as to make mowing difficult.
+No structure can be on a site or plot path, or be so close as to make mowing difficult.

 Note that trampolines, climbing frames and other large play equipment are not permitted on plots.

 Poly tunnels and greenhouses can be sited anywhere on your plot, but you must consider the impact of your structure on your neighbours, and on mowing.
 As stated in the Constitution, poly tunnels and greenhouses must not exceed 20% of the area of the plot, and must not exceed 6ft 6in (2.13m) in height.
 They must be securely anchored into the ground (we have found that poly tunnels simply weighed down with heavy stones will still lift during high winds and cartwheel across the site).

 There are special rules for sheds.
 Full-sized and half-sized plots, and some small plots come with ‘shed rights’.
 Details will probably have been included in your original offer letter.
 You still need to apply for permission.
 Full plots are allowed a shed up to 6ftx8ft (or metric equivalent), half-plots are allowed up to 6ftx4ft (or metric equivalent).
 Sheds must be erected on the shed line (the shed line makes sure that sheds line up across the site and cast shadows on each other, rather than growing space).
 This is usually at the end of the plot furthest away from the track.